-I like these inexpensive, fabric closet drawer organizers to store my small bags in my dresser or in my cloet.
+I like these inexpensive, fabric closet drawer organizers to store my small bags in my dresser or in my closet.
 Chain handles should be tucked in bags to prevent creases and broken links.
-Bags with beads, sequins, Swarovski crystals and jeweled ornamentation should be stored separately.
+Bags with beads, sequins, Swarovski crystals, and jeweled ornamentation should be stored separately.

 How to Care for Seams, Zippers, and Lining